009 Re:Cyborg

 009 Re:Cyborg is a 2012 Japanese anime film by Kenji Kamiyama.
-The film takes place in Cyborg 009s future timeline.
+The film takes place in Cyborg 009's future timeline.
+The 2016 anime film trilogy Cyborg 009: Call of Justice is a sequel with Kamiyama serving as Chief Director.

 Plot

 The year is 2013.
 Skyscraper bombings are happening all over the world, by the direction of a force called "His Voice".
-27 years after the 00 Cyborg team disbanded, 007 now works for the British SIS and 002 now works for The USA's NSA after a falling out with the team and Joe.
+27 years after the 00 Cyborg team disbanded, 007 now works for the British SIS and 002 now works for the National Security Agency (NSA) after a falling out with the team and Joe.
 The two agents meet at a bar in New York City to exchange intel about "His Voice" and Pyunma's findings of a fossil which resembles an angel's skeleton possibly being related to it.
 The intelligence agencies of the world are all whispering about the incidents being related to His Voice, the unknown entity that is controlling operatives of the bombings.

 Joe Shimamura, who had his memories blocked and reset every 3 years by Professor Gilmore, is now a typical high school student, falsely believing that he has an unseen family and friends due to the "Augmented Reality" implanted in his brain.
 He also has a girlfriend named Tomoe, who seems familiar to him in some way.
 However, Joe is hearing His Voice due to his cybernetic brain.
 We learn that he was about to plant a bomb at the Roppongi Hills Tower, until 005 and 003 came to reactivate his memories.
 Dr. Isaac Gilmore suspects that these were orchestrated by the United States government's National Security Agency, in a bid to regain dominance as a global superpower.

 In Dubai, a B-2 bomber flown by a US Air Force pilot under the control of His Voice launches missiles at the city, with 002 in pursuit to intercept.
 009 appears and uses his Acceleration mode to destroy the missiles.
 After 009 gets knocked off the plane by 002 in a fight, the pilot fires a nuclear bomb which destroys the entire city and kills the population of Dubai.
 009 uses his Acceleration Mode to outrun the blast, but is left unconscious and lying on the beach.
 In his mind, he pictures himself in the burned out city, despondent over his failure.
 Tomoe appears to comfort him, and remind him of his purpose.
 Due to the EMP effects of the nuclear blast, communications are down and the team thinks Joe is dead.